-FORM 10-Q
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION ON 13 OK 15(u) OF THE SECURITIES EACHAIN JE ACT OF 1934

+For the fiscal year ended December 31, 2023

+OR

+☐ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCH IANGE ACT OF 1934

+.

+Commission File Number 001-38503

+Iterum Therapeutics plc

-X QUARTERLY REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 For the quarterly period ended June 30, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR R 15(d) OF THE SECURITIES EXCHANGE E ACT OF 1934 the transition period from to nmission File Number: 001-38503 Iteru m Therapeutics plc (Exact na me of registrant as specified in its charter) Ireland (State or other jurisdiction of incorporation or organization) 98-1283148 (I.R.S.
-Employer Identification No.) (Ac Fitzwilliam Court 1 st Floor, Leeson Close, Dublin 2, Ireland ddress of principal executive offices) Not applicable (Zip Code) (Poriotron (+353) 1 669-4820 it's telephone number, including area code) (Kegistran it's telephone number, including area code) Securit ies registered pursuant to Section 12(b) of the Act: Title of each class Ordinary Shares, \$0.01 par value per share Trading Symbol(s) ITRM Name of each exchange on which registered The Nasdaq Stock Market LLC by check mark whether the registrant (1) has filed all reports required order period that the registrant was required to file such reports), and (2 e by check mark whether the registrant has submitted electronically eve during the preceding 12 months (or for such shorter period that the rej Indicate be by check mark whether the registrant is a large accelerated filer, an acrons of "large accelerated filer," "accelerated filer," "smaller reporting compared to the compared celerated filer, a non-accelerated filer, smaller repo orting company, or an emerging growth company.
-See the Large a ccelerated filer Accelerated filer Non-ac celerated filer Smaller reporting company Emerging growth company
+(Exact name of Registrant as specified in its Charter) Ireland 98-1283148 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) Fitzwilliam Court, 1st Floor, Leeson Close, Dublin 2, Ireland (Address of principal executive offices) Not applicable (Zip Code) (+353) 1 669-4820 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares, \$0.01 par value per share ITRM The Nasdaq Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act: None

+Large accelerated filer

+(Mark One)

+Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes

+Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \square No \boxtimes

+Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆

+Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "scalerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Non-accelerated filer

+Smaller reporting company

+Emerging growth company □

+Accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box